amerkay/wildamer.com/content/project/n8n-givewp-beacon-crm-workflow-integration.md

 ---
-title: "GiveWP - Beacon CRM Integration: Full n8n Workflow"
+title: "GiveWP ⇒ Beacon CRM Integration [Full Downloadable n8n Workflow Template]"
 description: Beacon CRM does many things right, but their donation forms are rather basic and are missing many of the features GiveWP has.
 I created this n8n workflow to integrate GiveWP into Beacon so that when a donation is made the payments and subscriptions get automatically updated.
 tags: [Automation, Integration]
 publishedAt: 2025-12-01